makrai/notes/ravishankar19-multiling-probe.md

   * drop in informativity for Russian and Turkish.
 While this is perhaps
     * Turkish – which has smaller probing corpora, and a less reliable Wikipedia
-    * Russian’s opaqueness cannot be as easily explained away, particularly when contrasted with Finnish, which tends to have fewer resources.
+    * Russian’s opaqueness cannot be as easily explained away, particularly when contrasted with Finnish, which tends to have fewer resources
 * Figure 6, which displays the averaged results of three systems
-  * Most linguistic differences appear to be clustered in the semantic part of
+  * Most linguistic differences appear to be clustered in the semantic part
   * not the least of possible factors is the actual probing corpus itself:
-  * however, we attempt to provide a justification, from a typological
+  * we attempt to provide a justification, from a typological
-  * Tense task stands out as fairly easy to probe for all languages.
-It thus
+  * Tense task stands out as fairly easy to probe for all languages
   * subject and object number,
     * French and Spanish appear to be somewhat easier to probe than other
-    * both languages marking nominal number, not just with verb agreement, but also with plural articles, resulting in representations that are more
+    * both languages marking nominal number, not just with verb agreement, but also with plural articles
-    * English and German, which either do not have plural articles, or have plural articles that morphologically overlap with non-plural forms, or with
+    * English and German, which either do not have plural articles, or have plural articles that morphologically overlap with non-plural forms
-    * Russian, that tends to avoid articles in general.
+    * Russian, that tends to avoid articles in general
   * German’s relative ability at retaining information on CoordInv and Tense, as
   * Finnish’s extraordinarily high performance on Tense.
 Further,
-  * SentLen appears to be retained better, counter-intuitively, in Russian, Turkish and Finnish; a brief look at Figure 1 shows that, interestingly, this is likely due to BERT.
+  * SentLen appears to be retained better, counter-intuitively, in Russian, Turkish and Finnish; a brief look at Figure 1 shows that, interestingly, this is likely due to BERT
-* not seem to indicate that English is somehow better represented in our multilingual systems, nor does it appear to perform significantly better than other languages in general, indicating that none of our models are ‘learning’ English first and then adapting to other languages.
+* not seem to indicate that English is somehow better represented in our multilingual systems, nor does it appear to perform significantly better than other languages in general, indicating that none of our models are ‘learning’ English first and then adapting to other languages

 # 6 conclude with a discussion of the implications and future work

 ## Implications Having elaborated our results, it becomes crucial to
 contextualise their importance.
-‘Probing’ an encoder, or more correctly, using diagnostic classifiers to attempt to quantify what information an encoder stores, appears to be a reasonable approach to qualifying this information.
+‘Probing’ an encoder, or more correctly, using diagnostic classifiers to attempt to quantify what information an encoder stores, appears to be a reasonable approach to qualifying this information
 * critique of encoder probing approach.
 To paraphrase
   * Saphra and Lopez (2018), the architecture of a diagnostic classifier does affect the performance of a probing task; further,
-  * lower layers of encoders may represent information in ways designed to be picked up on by their own higher layers; this might prove difficult for simple classifiers to truly probe.
+  * lower layers of encoders may represent information in ways designed to be picked up on by their own higher layers; this might prove difficult for simple classifiers to truly probe

 ## 6.2 Future work One potential strand of research relates directly to the